rpstreef/terraform-aws-codepipeline/README.md

 ```

 ## Changelog
+### v1.2
+ - Added `codepipeline_module_enabled`, to enable or disable creation of all resources in this module
+ - Changed outputs to output all properties in; `codepipeline` and `codebuild` resources.
+ - Updated deprecated S3 resource configurations.

 ### v1.1
  - Added environment variables for Codebuild build, you can add additional variables as shown in the example.